 Good water is a vital resource for the health of the environment and the survival of all living things.
 Headwaters Inc. feels that it is important strives to keep the public informed regarding all issues.
 The organization of Headwaters Inc. has a bright future and the growth within the last year has been astoundingly high.
 Within the last three months the momentum of projects has increased an incredible amount.
 Headwaters has garnered the attention of both its local constituents and its regional environmental affiliates, with its local campaigns on water quality and its vision for creating a better community through education, hard work, and commitment to enhancing awareness and promoting ownership by the citizens who live on the water.

-As a grassroots organization, our mission is to improve the watersheds in Letcher County by educating the community, providing accurate and timely information, and instilling a sense of personal and community responsibility.
+As a grassroots organization, our mission is to improve the watersheds in Letcher County through community education, access to timely and accurate water-quality information, and stewardship of local waterways.

 We value a sustainable community who’s members are respectful, are knowledgeable and support;

 – A healthy environment and economy through community self-determination and commitment to a strong work ethic.